jknoxdev/jknox.b3x9.github.io/posts/certificates.md

 Here is a collection of resources that I've gathered through this past year of studying for certs. hope some of these help!

-I'll add more text on here describing each of them, right now I'm still fiddling with the website and making sure everythings good on the backend.

 ![banner](https://imagedelivery.net/h6duaPVMwqSx6OPYA68aOw/e01265d8-6a52-4262-68f5-988674e43900/public)

 ### the giant chart of certs: